burczyk/KBContactsSelection/Readme.md

 **skipUnnamedContacts** automatically will filter out all contacts without a First or Last name set.

+**searchByKeywords** will allow to search for names using keywords (Searching for 'f b' would filter 'Felipe Baytelman' and 'Bruno Finstein').

 **contactEnabledValidation** can be used to manually enable/disable contacts in the list, using a custom block ```BOOL(^KBContactValidation)(APContact * contact)```.
 When defined, this block will be called for each contact.

 **selectButtonTitle** let's you customize the `text` of the Select button.
 Using default `nil` will display a localized version of Select.